nightfurys/enterprise-docs/content/docs/installation/helm/aks/_index.md

 Anchore maintains a [Helm chart](https://github.com/anchore/anchore-charts/blob/master/stable/anchore-engine) to simplify the software installation process.
 An Enterprise installation of the chart will include the following:

 - Anchore Enterprise software
-- PostgreSQL (9.6.2)
+- PostgreSQL (10 or higher)
 - Redis (4)

 To make the necessary configurations to the Helm chart, create a custom `anchore_values.yaml` file and reference it during installation.
 There are many options for configuration with Anchore, this document is intended to cover the minimum required changes to successfully install Anchore Enterprise in AKS.

 **Note:** For this installation, an NGINX ingress controller will be used.
-You can read more about Kubernetes Ingress in AKS [here](https://docs.microsoft.com/en-us/azure/aks/ingress-basic).
+For more information, see: [Kubernetes Ingress in AKS](https://docs.microsoft.com/en-us/azure/aks/ingress-basic).

 ### Configurations